-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hickory is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hickory isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hickory are a mix of both white- and blue-collar jobs.
 Overall, Hickory is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hickory who work in sales jobs (12.67%), office and administrative support (11.40%), and management occupations (11.30%).

 The per capita income in Hickory in 2010 was $26,851, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $107,404 for a family of four.
 However, Hickory contains both very wealthy and poor people as well.

 Hickory is a very ethnically-diverse city.
 The people who call Hickory home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hickory residents report their race to be White, followed by Black or African-American.
 Hickory also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.62% of the city’s residents.
 Important ancestries of people in Hickory include English, Irish, Scots-Irish, and Scottish.